 It’s not that we didn’t know that, but it can be useful to look at such trends in more depth, not least because this can help us to realise where problems and potential improvements lie.

 The authors also found that the NICE guideline’s definition of active labour leads to a lower rate of caesarean sections than the other guidelines studied and recommended that it might be the best of the current guidelines for lowering caesarean section rates.
 But let’s not forget that these are still all medical model approaches.
-One can only wonder how much better again the situation would be if we could adopt the kind of individualised, woman-centred, normality-focused and midwife-led approach that led to the excellent outcomes of the Albany Midwifery Practice and which has also underpinned the practice of the independent midwives whose very livelihood is currently under threat.
+One can only wonder how much better again the situation would be if we could adopt the kind of individualised, woman-centred, normality-focused and midwife-led approach that led to the excellent outcomes of the Albany Midwifery Practice and which has also underpinned the practice of the independent midwives whose livelihood is under threat.